sourcegraph/sourcegraph-public-snapshot/doc/admin/ssl_https_self_signed_cert_nginx.md

 # Adding SSL (HTTPS) to Sourcegraph with a self-signed certificate

-This is for instances that need a self-signed certificate because they don't yet have certificate from a [globally trusted Certificate Authority (CA) provider](https://en.wikipedia.org/wiki/Certificate_authority#Providers).
-It works for local and remote/cloud instances and instructions includes how to get the self-signed certificate trusted by your browser.
+This is for external Sourcegraph instances that need a self-signed certificate because they don't yet have certificate from a [globally trusted Certificate Authority (CA)](https://en.wikipedia.org/wiki/Certificate_authority#Providers).
+It includes how to get the self-signed certificate trusted by your browser.

+> NOTE: Using an IP address also works, including the browser being able to trust (validate) the SSL certificate.

 Configuring NGINX to support SSL requires: